mse150s20/p2-kinetics/README.md

 ## Figures Showing Code Output
 ![Log Model VS Real Data](Images/Log_Model_VS_Real_Data.png)

-A graph that displays a model of the data and the data that has already been collected.
+A graph that displays a model of the data that has already been collected.

 ![Real Data](Images/Real_Data.png)